alexmngn/react-rock-paper-scissors/README.md

 - We prefer to use vanilla Javascript and the latest EcmaScript (ES6+) features
 - Using libs/frameworks is not forbidden, but we want to see your code, not someone else's
 - You can style your game assets using SASS or pure CSS
-- The solution should work in IE9+ and all modern browsers, bonus points IE8 and lower
+- The solution should work in IE9+ and all modern browsers

 ## How to start coding